TritonDataCenter/containerpilot/docs/30-configuration/34-jobs.md

 - `stopping`: emitted when the job is asked to stop but before it does so.
 Useful when the job has a [stop timeout](#stop-timeout).
 - `stopped`: emitted when the job is stopped.
 Note that this is not the same as the process exiting because a job might have many executions of its process.

+Note that although `stopping` and `stopped` events are emitted for each running job when ContainerPilot is shutting down, the receiving job will have a limited window in which to execute.
+This window is 5 seconds, in order to provide enough time for ContainerPilot to halt all jobs, gracefully shut down its own listeners, and exit within the default Docker shutdown timeout of 10 seconds.
+After this point all processes receive a `SIGKILL` and are forced to exit immediately.

 Additionally, jobs may react to these events:

 - `startup`: published to all jobs when ContainerPilot is ready to start.